Dietary fiber: Effects of fiber intake

 Fiber does not bind to minerals and vitamins and therefore does not restrict their absorption, but rather evidence exists that fermentable fiber sources improve absorption of minerals, especially calcium.

 Research

 As of 2019, preliminary clinical research on the potential health effects of a regular high-fiber diet included studies on the risk of several cancers, cardiovascular diseases, and type II diabetes.

 High-fiber intake is associated with a decreased risk of breast cancer, colon cancer and lower mortality.

 Dietary recommendations

+Australia

+The Australian government recommends consumption of an "Adequate Intake" of dietary fiber to reduce the risk of several chronic diseases.